TheKikGen/midiXparser/README.md

 #### bool parse(byte readByte)
     Parse a byte and return true if a complete midi message was detected, according to the filters set.
-    This method is also used for sysex if they are buffered with setSysExFilter.
+    This method is also used for sysex, buffered or unbuffered with setSysExFilter. parse method will never return true for a sysex error.
+    You have to check isSysexError() for an incomplete messsages.

 #### uint8_t *getMidiMsg()
     Get a pointer on the parsed midi message.

 #### uint8_t *getSysExMsg()
-    Get a pointer on the sysex parsed message.
+    Get a pointer on the sysex parsed message ONLY when buffered.
+Do not use this buffer is you did not pass any size to setSysExFilter.
+Results will be impredictable....
     The parsed message contains only data, and never 0XF0 (SOX) at the beginning, and 0XF7 (EOX) at the end.

 #### uint8_t getMidiMsgLen()
-    Return the length of the last parsed message (value varies from 0 to 3).
+    Return the length of the last parsed message, including parsed sysex mssages.
     Return 0 if the parse method does not return true at the last call.

 #### unsigned getSysExMsgLen() ;
-    Return the length of a complete sysex message, whithout SOX and EOX.
+    Return the length of a sysex message, whithout SOX and EOX, complete or not.

 #### byte getByte()
     Return the last byte parsed.